How many siblings are predicted to join the Kindergarten class this year?

 When does school start and end?

 School starts at 8:10 am.
 Students are welcome to arrive as early as 7:30 am and go to the library.
 At 7:45 am, students can go into their homerooms.
-School ends at 3:00 pm Monday–Thursday and 2:15 pm on Fridays.
+School ends at 3:05 pm.

 What kind of after school care and enrichment opportunities do you have after school?

 MTS offers after-school care until 6:00 pm.
 Younger students play on the playground and spend time together inside.
 Older students work on homework and projects in the library.
 Enrichment classes are offered Mondays–Thursdays and sign-ups are by trimester.
-Classes typically offered are, Beginning Voice, Brain Games, Chess, Computers, Cooking, CPR Training, Dance, Golf, Impromptu Public Speaking, Jewelry Making, Lego Explorations, Multi-Media Art, Science Adventures, and World Language Lab.
+Classes typically offered are, Acronastics, Beginning Voice, Chess, Coding, Cooking, Dance, Flag Football, Glass Art, Golf, Impromptu Public Speaking, Instrumental Lessons, Jewelry Making, Multi-Media Art, and Yoga.

 Do you have after school sport teams?